 The loudest Antonio Pacelli tip is the Liberty tip.

-Our loudest heel is the Concorde heel which is available on the Ultraflexi jig shoe as well as the Ultralite and discontinued Nova.
+Our loudest heel is the Concorde heel which is available on the Ultraflexi jig shoe and the Ultralite.

 Yes, we can replace the tips on your jig shoes.
 You can replace them with any tips in the Antonio Pacelli range (Leinster, Concorde or Liberty).
 Please note that we only replace tips for Antonio Pacelli, Hullachan, Fays or Rutherfords shoes (we do not stock Fay or Rutherford tips so any replacement would be with Antonio Pacelli tips).
 We do not retip Ryan O'Donnell jig shoes or other brands.
 For prices please see our Repairs Price List